setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 often tightly coupled with the data structures they transfer.
 And the protocol needs to be implemented by developers themselves.

-### Examples of such use cases:
+### Use cases

 * Integrating with (legacy) serial port devices in industrial systems.
 * Implementing vendor-specific communication for IoT gateways or edge devices.
 * Interacting with specialized network or hardware devices in telecommunications or data centers.
 * Developing custom communication protocols for specific use cases.

-Such protocols often require developers to implement custom solutions from scratch, following detailed technical
+These protocols often require developers to implement custom solutions from scratch, following detailed technical
 documentation or specifications provided by the vendor.

-This situation is particularly common in domains such as industrial automation, IoT, and telecommunications, where
+This situation is particularly common in domains like industrial automation, IoT, and telecommunications, where
 devices or network services operate with bespoke communication protocols tailored to specific use cases.

 The problem is that doing it yourself is labor-intensive, requires precision, and is tedious work.
 The larger the